An overview of inheritance tax in France

 Beneficiaries are entitled to a tax-free allowance, which varies depending on their relationship to the deceased.
 This can reduce the amount of tax they need to pay.

-If you’re the owner of the estate, you can reduce the amount of tax your beneficiaries pay through gifts during your lifetime of up to €31,865 every 15 years free of tax, provided they are over 18 years old.6
+If you are the owner of the estate, you can reduce the amount of tax your beneficiaries may need to pay by making lifetime gifts.
+You can gift up to €31,865 every 15 years free of tax, provided the beneficiary is over 18 years old.6

 Which countries have no inheritance tax?